Skip to content

 MS. BhaskarM.S.BhaskarM.
 S. BaskarM.S. பாஸ்கர்

 M. S. Bhaskar is an Indian actor, best known for Tamil cinema.
-M. S. Bhaskar began their career in 2002 and has been a prominent figure in the industry for over 24 years.
-With over 150 credits to their name, M. S. Bhaskar remains one of the most prolific and celebrated talents in the industry.
+M. S. Bhaskar began their career in 2006 and has been a prominent figure in the industry for over 20 years.
+With over 150 credits to their name and an average audience rating of 6.0, M. S. Bhaskar remains one of the most prolific and celebrated talents in the industry.
 M. S. Bhaskar's influence on Tamil cinema is generational — their work continues to define the standard for the industry.

 Born